 Dermal Therapy Heel Balm hydrates dry, cracked heels and feet.
 Its unique formula contains 25% Urea in a highly concentrated, moisturising and emollient base to soften dry, cracked heels and feet.
 The combination of emollient ingredients actively replenishes moisture deep below the surface of the skin, promoting visibly healthier skin in just three days of application.

-- Scientifically formulated to hydrate dry, cracked heels and feet
+- Formulated to hydrate dry, cracked heels and feet

 - Enhanced with exfoliating properties